-Katherine Heigl Is Family, Not Hollywood Focused — Introduces New Baby, Hints At Getting Pregnant Again
+Katherine Heigl Is Focused On Family, Not Hollywood: Introduces New Baby, Hints At Getting Pregnant Again

 “We’re at the point where we’re really obsessed with him!
 With a newborn, you’re forced to be still … and you have this beautiful reason to do that.”

-Three is usually “the charm,” but Katherine Heigl doesn’t necessarily see her life that way; she plays by her own rules.
+Three is usually “the charm,” but Katherine Heigl doesn’t necessarily see her life that way as she plays by her own rules.
 Katherine said she and her husband might not be done with having children.
 She left open the possibility of growing her family of five.

 “I’d get pregnant again, and I still am very inspired by adoption.
 I also have been thinking a lot about fostering.
 It’s all up in the air.
 And I’m okay with that!”